 NCADD. (n.d.)
-“Intervention - Tips and Guidelines.”
-National Council on Alcoholism and Drug Dependence.
-Retrieved June 2018 from from https://www.ncadd.org/family-friends/there-is-help/intervention-tips-and-guidelines
+“Intervention – Tips and Guidelines.”
+National Council on Alcoholism and Drug Dependence. from https://www.ncadd.org/family-friends/there-is-help/intervention-tips-and-guidelines

 Center for Substance Abuse Treatment.
 Substance Abuse Treatment and Family Therapy.
 Rockville (MD): Substance Abuse and Mental Health Services Administration (US) ( 2004).
 (Treatment Improvement Protocol (TIP) Series, No. 39.)
-Chapter 2 Impact of Substance Abuse on Families.
-Retrieved June 2018 from from https://www.ncbi.nlm.nih.gov/books/NBK64258/
+Chapter 2 Impact of Substance Abuse on Families. from https://www.ncbi.nlm.nih.gov/books/NBK64258/